Tarzan (1999 film): Home media

-On February 1, 2000, the film was released on VHS and DVD, as well as on LaserDisc on June 23, 2000 only in Japan, making Tarzan the last Disney animated feature to be released on the latter format.
+On February 1, 2000, the film was released on VHS and DVD, as well as on LaserDisc on June 23, 2000, only in Japan, making Tarzan the last Disney animated feature to be released on the latter format.
 The DVD version contained bonus material, including the "Strangers Like Me" music video, the making of "Trashin' the Camp" featuring Collins and 'N Sync, and an interactive trivia game.
 A 2-Disc Collector's Edition was released on April 18, 2000.
 It included an audio commentary track recorded by the filmmakers, behind-the-scenes footage, and supplements that detailed the legacy of Tarzan and the film's development.
-These THX certified DVD releases featured the same bonus features, a sneak peek for Dinosaur and DVD-ROM.
-Both editions were placed in moratorium on January 31, 2002 and placed back into the Disney Vault.
+These THX certified DVD releases also featured a sneak peek for Dinosaur (2000), and a DVD-ROM.
+Both editions were placed in moratorium on January 31, 2002, and placed back into the Disney Vault.
 By January 2001, the film was the most successful home video release of 2000, earning retail revenues of $268 million.

-On October 15, 2005, Disney released the Tarzan Special Edition on DVD.
+On October 18, 2005, Disney released the Tarzan Special Edition on DVD.
 Tarzan's first Blu-ray edition was released throughout Europe in early 2012, and on August 12, 2014, Disney released the Tarzan Special Edition on Blu-ray, DVD, and Digital HD.